Royal Cambodian Navy: Equipment

 The navy possesses fifteen patrol craft and a further five patrol craft of the "fast attack" variety.
 There are also about 200 motorized and manual canoes.

 The country's seagoing capability was boosted in August 2005, when China handed over 4 patrol boats.
 Followed by 2 in 2006 from Vietnam and again, a further 7 by China were handed over worth $100,000,000.
 The craft were donated to Cambodia by China to help counter piracy, transnational crime, smuggling and to safeguard future oil installations.
-Despite ongoing rumors, the RCN have yet to announce nor confirmed the handover of the 2 PLN's Type 056 corvettes currently stationed at the Ream Naval Base.

 In 2007, Cambodia reported that it was increasing the strength of its navy from 1,000 to 3,000 sailors, apart from creating a force of 2,000 Marine infantry.

+In April 2026, the RCN received one of the two Type-056 corvettes, with the other one being in a 70% completed phase.

 Many officers of the Royal Cambodian Navy received their training at the Vietnam Naval Academy.

 The Royal Cambodian Navy also has many plans to strengthen their naval fleet with assistance from China, Germany, Vietnam, Indonesia, South Korea, and Japan.